 15. All Covered

 If your fringe is slightly long, you can frame your face with your fringe and your side bangs.
-This hairstyle in particular is very suitable for toddlers!
+This adorable boy’s hairstyle is very suitable for toddlers!

 A textured hairdo needs to use plenty of hair gel to keep you looking sharp.
 Here’s how it can look!